zeithalt/lore/global_map.md

 There will be ***no feature parity*** with the current Factions Game during this experiment.

-This means sell-swording might be limited, no payments from BoZ for hits in battle, RES cannot be used, Hall of Fame would not be updated, weapons won't have an effect and so on.
+This means sell-swording might be limited, no payments from [Bank of Zeithalt](<https://zeithalt.github.io/r/bank_of_zeithalt.html>) for hits in battle, [Resources](<https://zeithalt.github.io/rules/#rules_16_resources>) cannot be used, Hall of Fame would not be updated, weapons won't have an effect and so on.

 Some of these features may be implemented if I get enough development in-between battles during the cycle.